sajari/sdk-go/README.md

 An existing record in your collection can be entirely replaced using the `ReplaceRecord` method on a record `Pipeline`.

-When calling `ReplaceRecord` Sajari actually performs an upsert.
-If the record is an existing record, Sajari will perform a diff between the old and new records and applies your changes—this is extremely efficient.
+When calling `ReplaceRecord` Search.io actually performs an upsert.
+If the record is an existing record, Search.io performs a diff between the old and new records and applies your changes—this is extremely efficient.
 Because `ReplaceRecord` can both insert and update it is typically preferred over `CreateRecord` when [adding a record](#adding-a-record).

 > Note: if you want to make granular changes to the record it is best to use [`MutateRecord`](#mutating-a-record).